Jem Mace

-Boxing career
+Early life

 Mace was born the fifth of eight children to blacksmith William and his wife Ann Rudd Mace on 8 April 1831, in the remote village of Beeston, in rural Norfolk, England.
+Before boxing, he was an apprentice sawyer and violinist.

+Career

-In the early 1850s, during his days as an exhibition boxer at Nat Langham's Rum Pum-pas boxing club at Cambrian Stores near what is now London's Charing Cross Road, Mace once boxed Archibald William Douglas (1818-1856), the 8th Marquess of Queensberry, known as Viscount Drumlanrig.
+In the early 1850s, during his days as an exhibition boxer at Nat Langham's Rum Pum-pas boxing club at Cambrian Stores near what is now London's Charing Cross Road, Mace once boxed Archibald William Douglas, the 8th Marquess of Queensberry, known as Viscount Drumlanrig.
 Douglas had served as a former member of the House of Commons and was the father of John Douglas, credited with helping to establish boxing's modern Marquess of Queensberry Rules.
 During the same period and earlier, Mace completed what might be considered an apprenticeship in the boxing booth of former English middleweight champion Nat Langham, where he fought many talented amateurs, and a few men with the skills of professionals, touring and often performing at county fairs.
 He would continue to supplement his income by performing exhibitions and giving sparring and training sessions for Langham's boxing club in London's Westminster through the early 1860s.
 During his early work at county fairs, he was even known to play his violin to perform for the audience when he wasn't boxing amateurs and volunteers.

-In one of his early bouts, at the age of 24, Mace defeated Bob Slack decisively on 2 October 1855 in Mildenhall, northeast of Cambridge, winning in nine rounds and only fourteen minutes.
+In one of his early bouts, at the age of 24, Mace defeated Bob Slack decisively on 2 October 1855 in Mildenhall, northeast of Cambridge, winning in nine rounds and only 14 minutes.
 On 17 February 1857, Mace defeated Bill Thorpe, an opponent close to his own height and weight, near Canvey Island, North of Kent, off the Thames Estuary in Essex, although the original location was the North Kentish marshes.
-Mace dominated the fighting and in the eighteenth round delivered a stinging left and right to Thorpe's nose, with the right causing a knockdown.
-Thorpe could not rise or continue the fight and his handler threw up the sponge ending the fight after twenty-three minutes.
+Mace dominated the fighting and in the 18th round delivered a stinging left and right to Thorpe's nose, with the right causing a knockdown.
+Thorpe could not rise or continue the fight and his handler threw up the sponge ending the fight after 23 minutes.
 The match was fought for £50 a side, and saw a good crowd considering both men were novices.
 Pugilistica took note of Mace's speed, and the precision and strength with which he delivered his punches.